-August 21, 2018 Toms River, New Jersey
+August 26, 2019 Toms River, New Jersey

-FIRE DISTRICT NO. 3 OF THE TOWNSHIP OF OLD BRIDGE MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2017
+FIRE DISTRICT NO. 3 OF THE TOWNSHIP OF OLD BRIDGE MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2018

-As management of Fire District No. 3 of the Township of Old Bridge, we offer readers of the Fire District No. 3 of the Township of Old Bridge's financial statements this narrative overview and analysis of the financial activities of the Fire District No. 3 of the Township of Old Bridge for the year ended December 31, 2017.
+As management of Fire District No. 3 of the Township of Old Bridge, we offer readers of the Fire District No. 3 of the Township of Old Bridge's financial statements this narrative overview and analysis of the financial activities of the Fire District No. 3 of the Township of Old Bridge for the year ended December 31, 2018.
 The intent of this narrative is to look at Fire District No. 3 of the Township of Old Bridge's overall financial performance in terms easily understood by the lay person.
-Please read this in conjunction with the transmittal letters beginning on page 1 and the District's financial statements which begin on page 14 Notes to the financial statements will provide the reader with additional useful information and they begin on page 22.
+Please read this in conjunction with the District's financial statements which begin on page 14.
+Notes to the financial statements will provide the reader with additional useful information and they begin on page 22.